 JBM Lounge, Kaartikeya Bajpai.

 ‘My relatives kept telling me to drop it.
-But I knew there was someone across our borders needed to hear the story.
+But I knew someone needed to hear this story.
 We didn’t stop.’

-‘Well — you have to first forget you are trying to be popular,’ he said openly.
-‘The stories you write must matter.
-You have to help people first, & keep at it for a long time.
-Hang in there.
-And good luck to you if you’re starting anything new at the moment.’
+‘Well — first you have to forget you are trying to be popular,’ he said openly.
+‘Your stories must matter.
+You have to help people first, keep at it for a long time, before anything works.
+But hang in there & it will take off.

-At the end of the session, I couldn’t get a picture with him.
-But later in the day, he’d spot me as I was hurrying for a session.
+At the end of the session, I couldn’t get a picture with him but later in the day, he’d spot me somewhere.